-The Roads Analysis process is designed to inform decision makers about road management issues.
+The recently established Roads Analysis rule requires that decisions about road management be informed by a roads analysis.
 A Roads Analysis is currently being developed at the Forest scale.
 In the interim, road management decisions would be informed by project-level analysis.